 Development of voice note device with voice recognition, and so on.

 We also conduct research mainly on image analysis with deep learning and reinforcement learning.

 Analyze user flow in a real shop with camera image.

 Automatic diagnostic aids or support software using medical image analysis.

-We are planning to develop interesting services that leverage the benefits of contents management on the website such as RCMS, deploy a versatile platform for communication , and understanding of device-related projects .
+We are planning to develop interesting services that leverage the benefits of content management on the website such as RCMS and deploy a versatile platform for communication, and understanding of device-related projects.